Tromsø: Economics

-Tromsø is the largest fishing port in Norway.
+Tromsø is one of the largest fishing ports in Norway.
 Secondary to fishing, the University of Tromsø is a center for Arctic research.
 Tourism has exploded as an alternative economic resource in recent decades.
+There are now direct flights from many European countries.

 In 2021, the US Navy opened facilities to service American submarines at the port, after undergoing a significant expansion in 2020.

 Demographics

 More than 100 nationalities are represented in the population.
-Among the more prominent minorities are the Sami, Russians, and Finns, both the local Kvens (descendants of 19th century Finnish immigrants) and recent immigrants from Finland proper.
+Among the more prominent minorities are the Sami, Russians, and Finns, both the local Kvens (descendants of 19th-century Finnish immigrants) and recent immigrants from Finland proper.
 The world's northernmost mosque is to be found in Tromsø.
 Our Lady Catholic church is the seat of the world's northernmost Catholic Bishop, who leads the Roman Catholic Territorial Prelature of Tromsø.
 Although the local Catholic population is only 350 strong, Pope John Paul II visited this small church and stayed as a guest of the bishop in 1989.

 Sami population

-As noted in the history section, the Tromsø area has long been a home to Sámi culture.
+As noted in the history section, the Tromsø area has long been home to Sámi culture.
 The assimilation of the Coastal Sámi, however, led to the local Sámi culture becoming increasingly invisible in the Tromsø area during the 20th century.
 Today there is a Sami kindergarten and Sami language classes in certain schools of Tromsø.
-There have been attempts at countering the decline of the Sámi language through the establishment of a Sami language centre in Ullsfjord.

-The city of Tromsø has generally displayed a positive attitude to the indigenous minority culture.
+There have been attempts at countering the decline of the Sámi language through the establishment of a Sami language centre in Lakselvbukt in the Ullsfjorden area.
+Tromsø Municipality has generally displayed a positive attitude to the indigenous minority culture.
 For example, the municipality has arranged the Sámi People's Day; signs at the university are bilingual; and when the city made its bid for the Winter Olympics the Sámi name of Tromsø, Romsa, was included in the proposed logo for the event along with a traditional Sámi symbol as its main visual element.